-In addition to assessing overall market conditions, you must also determine if every potential stock trade also has the proper amount of volatility and liquidity.
+In addition to assessing overall market conditions, we must also determine if every potential stock trade also has the proper amount of volatility and liquidity.

-Read on to learn how to consistently choose only stocks with ample volatility, liquidity, and reliable chart patterns (the “triad of trading profits”), which directly impacts your long-term trading gains.
+Continue reading to discover how to consistently choose only the best stocks with ample volatility, liquidity, and reliable chart patterns–the “triad of trading profits” that will set you on the path to consistent, long-term trading success.

-In our style of stock trading (short to intermediate-term swing), we look to trade with the prevailing trend, which is usually in the direction of the 50-day moving average.
+In our style of short to intermediate-term stock trading, we first look to trade with the prevailing market trend (typically in the same direction of the 50-day moving average).

-When the market is in trend mode to the upside, it is important to expose our capital to as many bullish situations/setups as possible, in order to maximize trading profits.
+When the market is trending higher, we focus on exposing our capital to as many bullish situations and trade setups as possible, in order to maximize trading profits.

-To do so, we focus on swing trading stocks that are volatile enough to produce gains of 20% or more in a short period of time, which allows us to rotate the portfolio, and again, maximize profits.
+In order to do so, we typically target leading growth stocks that are volatile enough to produce gains of at least 20-40% in a short period of time.

 Nevertheless, the process is not as simple as building a portfolio of the most volatile stocks in the market and letting the chips fall where they may.